Energy harvesting: Ocean energy

 A relatively new concept of generating energy is to generate energy from oceans.
 Large masses of waters are present on the planet which carry with them great amounts of energy.
 The energy in this case can be generated by tidal streams, ocean waves, difference in salinity and also difference in temperature.
 As of 2018, efforts are underway to harvest energy this way.
 United States Navy recently was able to generate electricity using difference in temperatures present in the ocean.

 One method to use the temperature difference across different levels of the thermocline in the ocean is by using a thermal energy harvester that is equipped with a material that changes phase while in different temperatures regions.
 This is typically a polymer-based material that can handle reversible heat treatments.
 When the material is changing phase, the energy differential is converted into mechanical energy.
 The materials used will need to be able to alter phases, from liquid to solid, depending on the position of the thermocline underwater.
 These phase change materials within thermal energy harvesting units would be an ideal way to recharge or power an unmanned underwater vehicle (UUV) being that it will rely on the warm and cold water already present in large bodies of water; minimizing the need for standard battery recharging.
 Capturing this energy would allow for longer-term missions since the need to be collected or return for charging can be eliminated.
 This is also a very environmentally friendly method of powering underwater vehicles.
 There are no emissions that come from utilizing a phase change fluid, and it will likely have a longer lifespan than that of a standard battery.

 Future directions

 Electroactive polymers (EAPs) have been proposed for harvesting energy.
 These polymers have a large strain, elastic energy density, and high energy conversion efficiency.
 The total weight of systems based on EAPs (electroactive polymers) is proposed to be significantly lower than those based on piezoelectric materials.

 Nanogenerators, such as the one made by Georgia Tech, could provide a new way for powering devices without batteries.
 As of 2008, it only generates some dozen nanowatts, which is too low for any practical application.

 Noise has been the subject of a proposal by NiPS Laboratory in Italy to harvest wide spectrum low scale vibrations via a nonlinear dynamical mechanism that can improve harvester efficiency up to a factor 4 compared to traditional linear harvesters.

+Asymmetries in bistable energy harvesters can significantly affect dynamic performance and harvested power, especially under nonlinear piezoelectric coupling and parametric variability.
+Recent studies show that while asymmetries may degrade response in certain regimes, they can also be exploited—through sloping angle tuning and robust parameter selection—to enhance energy conversion and outperform symmetric designs.